OSGConnect/tutorial-ScalingUp-Python/README.md

     # specified thus far.
     queue 10

 Note the `Queue 10`.
-This tells Condor to enqueue 100 copies of this job as one cluster.
+This tells Condor to queue 10 copies of this job as one cluster.

 Let us submit the above job